 We live in a highly connected era.
 But what does that really mean?
 The science and deployment of fiber optics, which plays a basic role in today’s connectivity, can be hard to comprehend.
-Light, for instance, travels at about 300,000 miles per hour, meaning that it could circle the globe in 7.5 seconds.
-Put another way, light could theoretically go round-the-world in 130 milliseconds.
+Light, for instance, travels at 670,616,629 miles per hour, meaning that it could circle the globe 7.5 times in one second.
+Put another way, light could theoretically go round-the-world in about 130 milliseconds.

 But those oft-repeated numbers are still hard to fathom, and in practice, optical transport is more complicated, meaning it’s slower.
 The arrival of coherent optics about ten years ago reduced some traditional obstacles, like attenuation and dispersion.
 But there remain speed bumps, including the repeaters required to sustain a signal over long distances.
 Very few people can even see this network.
 Much of this unseen but vital infrastructure is underwater.
 These subsea cables are what makes the Web, truly worldwide.